 - Download and print the worksheet.

 - If you take a walk on the Santa Cruz Riverwalk, find the historical sign on the park pathway, near the site of the last Chinatown.
 Answer the questions using the information you find on the sign.
+(HINT: The sign is located near the Chinatown Bridge, across the street from the Trader Joe’s parking lot in downtown Santa Cruz)

 - At home, imagine life along the San Lorenzo River before the levees were built.
 Color in this drawing and picture life along the river.